 Credit Mix and Timely Payments

 Now let’s get into the positive effects that buying a home can have on your credit score.
 The first impact is that your credit mix becomes more varied.

 This category actually accounts for 10% of your credit score, so having an installment loan like a mortgage helps compared to if you just had revolving credit like credit cards.
 10% may not seem like a lot, but it can help offset some of the damage caused by the negative side of purchasing a home.

-The most important thing you can do to increase your credit score is to pay all of your bills on time, and having a mortgage is a great way to add a positive history to your credit report.
+The most important thing you can do to increase your credit score is to pay all of your bills on time.
+And having a mortgage is a great way to add positive history to your credit report.
 That’s because while most creditors report negative payments to the credit bureaus, many don’t actually report positive payments.
 So you’re penalized for negative behavior, but sadly not rewarded for good behavior.

 Mortgage payments, on the other hand, are regularly reported to each of the three credit bureaus: Equifax, Experian, and TransUnion.
 And since your payment history accounts for 35% of your total credit score, having those on-time payments reported each month can really make a difference, especially over time.

 Keeping Your Credit Score Up

 Even after you’ve purchased your home, it’s still important to keep your credit in top shape.
 You never know when you’ll need credit again, and you’ll want to ensure you have access to the best rates.
-You don’t even have to be preparing for a new loan like a car loan or personal loan.
+Even if you’re not planning to use new credit for a car loan or personal loan.

 You may want to refinance your mortgage in a few years to get a better interest rate, cash out some equity, or take off your mortgage insurance.
 In order to do any of those things, you’ll continue to need a strong credit history.
 Follow these tips to ensure your credit score stays where you want it to be.

 #1: Monitor your credit report annually.